-- a.
-The Fund shall not directly own any securities publicly issued by companies in the fossil fuel industry, specifically the largest owners of coal, oil and natural gas reserves ("fossil fuel companies"). - b.
-Starting immediately, the Fund will make no investments in any new fund which has exposure to fossil fuel companies. - c.
-Before December 31, 2022, the Fund will eliminate exposure to fossil fuel companies held indirectly through public commingled strategies.
-In addition, the College will exit all private
+a.
+The Fund shall not directly own any securities publicly issued by companies in the fossil fuel industry, specifically the largest owners of coal, oil and natural gas reserves ("fossil fuel companies").
+Starting immediately, it is intended that the Fund will make no new investments in any fund which has exposure to fossil fuel companies.
+Should the Fund Manager become aware of exposure to fossil fuel companies in any commingled fund within the portfolio, they will notify the College of the exposure and the parties shall discuss whether to exit the fund or seek a waiver from the College pursuant to footnote 5.